 18. Peanut Butter: 7 g, 14% DV

 Yes, peanut butter is high in protein!
-Two tablespoons of PB pack 7 grams of protein or 14 percent of the DV.
-The spread is also rich in heart-healthy unsaturated fats and goes well with oatmeal, toast, bananas and even in a stir-fry (try it in these rich recipes).
+Two tablespoons have 7 grams of protein or 14 percent of the DV.
+The spread is also rich in heart-healthy unsaturated fats and goes well with oatmeal, toast, bananas and even in a stir-fry (try it in these rich PB recipes).

 While peanuts are not technically nuts — they're legumes — tree nuts like almonds and cashews also deliver plant-based protein, in lower amounts (12 percent and 8 percent of the DV, respectively).